codeovik/codeovik-website/README.md

 I created this repository for my brand(CodeOVIK)'s website.
 CodeOVIK is a brand that focuses on providing coding tutorials, selling html, react and nextjs templates, and offering various coding-related services.
-You can see live preview of the website here: [click me](https://codeovik.vercel.app/)
+You can see live preview of the website here: [codeovik.vercel.app](https://codeovik.vercel.app/)

 ## Tech Stack:
 1. Nextjs